top of page

 Time: 10:15 am - 10:30 am

-Visit the exhibitor hall, make new connections, and catch up with colleagues!
+Visit the exhibitor hall, make new connections, catch up with colleagues, and grab a cup of coffee!

-Pay a visit to the Healthy Kingdom Coconut Cart to enjoy a FREE coconut, complete with a straw and ready to enjoy!
+Pay a visit to The Coco Bar to enjoy a FREE coconut, complete with a straw and ready to enjoy!
 You will also have a chance to connect with Prince Awhaitey as he shares his training and knowledge about the nutritional benefits of the coconut and how nutrition can help you to acheive your goals!

 BLOCK 1 | 10:30 AM – 12:15 PM